 • Keeping your site fast (loading under 3 seconds), mobile-friendly, and updated with fresh information.

-Buyers rarely scroll past page one; appearing first directly drives more RFQs.
+Buyers rarely scroll past page one; Good SEO strategies for industries help you appear in the first page and directly drives more RFQs.

 Think of it as: Your digital factory floor, where clarity, structure, and precision help buyers (and Google) understand what you do best.